 Starting a family can be both an exciting and fun experience as well as a daunting task.
 The actual biological process of pregnancy is fairly simple and straightforward.
 Sperm cells enter the vagina, travel through the cervix to the fallopian tubes, and reach an egg.
 A lucky sperm cell fertilizes the egg, and after nine months, you are treated to the joys of parenthood.

 Except that getting pregnant can come with some difficulties for some people.
 About 13.1 percent of women deal with impaired fecundity, which refers to conception troubles or fertility problems but not infertility.
 If you are having issues conceiving, you can make some small changes to potentially increase your chances of pregnancy.
-Learn below how to support female fertility and whether to consider ovarian reserve testing or women’s fertility testing.
+Learn below how to support female fertility and whether to consider women’s fertility testing.